Is $2 Million Enough to Retire at 60?

 Most retirement income streams require you to pay taxes, but some will not.

-For instance, traditional IRAs and 401(k)s require you to pay taxes on withdrawals.
+Investment income and Social Security will accrue taxes.
+Traditional IRAs and 401(k)s require you to pay taxes on withdrawals.
 However, Roth IRAs and Roth 401(k)s do not, as they are considered to be already taxed income.
-Investment income and Social Security taxes also accrue taxes.
+This difference is what makes tools like the mega backdoor Roth IRA so powerful.
+It allows you to reduce your tax liability by making after-tax contributions to one of these accounts.

 There is no set rule regarding which savings account you should withdraw from first.
 Again, tax planning needs to be very specific to your unique situation.
 However, there is a traditional order for withdrawals that can be used as a starting point in the planning process: